 It’s hard to believe that almost three months have passed since I finished my 2017 camino.
-I’ve spent quite some time going through my photos and video clips to put together the movie you can see at the top of the side bar.
+I’ve spent quite some time going through my photos and video clips to put together the movie you can see below.
 I managed to keep it under an hour, but only just!
 If you want to skip ahead to a particular section of this camino, the San Salvador starts at minute 21, the Primitivo at minute 32 and the Fisterra at minute 50.
 I hope it might bring back some fond memories, or perhaps inspire you to walk a new camino route.

 I think it’s about time for a bit of a round-up of thoughts and impressions.
 This post has turned out to be rather longer than I planned and may not be particularly riveting for those readers who do not have an interest in these caminos, so you have full permission to stop reading here.

-I will do a separate, much briefer, report on the Primitivo, Verde crossover and Fisterra caminos.
+I will do a separate, much briefer, report on the Primitivo, Verde crossover and Fisterra caminos (see here).
 I used the CSJ guide for the Camino de Madrid and Ender’s guide to the San Salvador, plus a lot of research on the camino internet forums.
 I also use the gronze.com website for planning, which I find extremely useful.

 It is my habit to carefully plan my caminos, with the sure knowledge that I can and will deviate from my plan for any good reason, or just on a whim.
 I have averaged 27 km per day on all of my caminos so I know my comfort zones.
 I am ok with distances of 35 km although would prefer not to do too many in a row.
 I like to walk a short stage into a major city, so that I have time to sight-see rather than take a day off.
 In fact over my five caminos, I have never taken a day off, although I know it suits many to do so now and then.
 My planning involves a spreadsheet that is always at hand, including useful information, ie names of possible albergues, whether they take reservations, telephone numbers, cost, address, stage distance, etc. On this camino I diverged from my plan only on two stages when I crossed from the Primitivo to the Norte.
 From this can be deduced that I know myself pretty well and I am quite predictable – not sure if that’s good or bad, but I am open minded.
 I have updated this spreadsheet with comments on some of the accommodation I used and post it here.
 It may be useful to others.
 Please feel free to download it for personal use, but please credit me if sharing it.